gandhi120/notemaker/docs/Release_3.3.6/PRD_Document.md

 - Additional formatting options such as italics or highlighting.
 - Tagging and categorization.
 - Cloud backup.
-- Search and filtering of notes.
+- Advanced search and filtering of notes.
+- Customizable pagination page size.

 ## 5. User Stories + Acceptance Criteria
 ### User Story 1